Lukeyfish/Lukeyfish/README.md

   <img align="right" top="500" height="300" width="300" alt="GIF" src="https://github.com/Lukeyfish.png">
 </a>

-- 🚩 I use He/Him pronouns and am extremely passionate about technology and data!
+- 🚩 I use He/Him pronouns and am very passionate about technology and data!

 - :apple: I recently majored in Data Science at Western Washington University in Bellingham, WA, USA</a>